-Within the new structure we have two independent reviewing officers who chair both Looked After and Accommodated Children's (LAAC) reviews and Child Protection Case Conferences.
+Within the structure we have two full time equivalent independent reviewing officers who chair both Looked After and Accommodated Children's (LAAC) reviews and Child Protection Case Conferences.
 We have improved outcomes for our LAAC children and young people by making significant decisions around rehabilitation and our permanence planning is much swifter than in previous years.
-This is in part as a result of our Permanence Framework, a large piece of work undertaken by practitioners, team leaders, legal team and administrative support assistants who worked tirelessly to devise a workflow which supports staff to better understand and work through the permanence process.
-This piece of work has been recognized and we have been approached to by The Permanence and Care Excellence (PACE) team to be part of a new innovative programme for improving timescales in securing a permanent home for children in care which will be rolled out across Scotland.
-This piece of work shall commence in October 2017.
+This piece of work has resulted in us joining the PACE programme.